esarks/SkylerThomas2/13_chapter-10-deep-roots-secular.md

 Reactivity is living from your False Self—the wounded, defended, self-protective version of you.

 Deep roots grow when you learn to respond from your True Self—the beloved, secure, grounded-in-God version of you.

+There's a space between what happens to us and how we respond.
+In that space lies our power to choose.
+Viktor Frankl called this the essence of human freedom—the ability to choose our response even in the most difficult circumstances.

 I've been working on this for years, and I still fail regularly.
 Someone questions my decision, and I immediately get defensive.
 Someone misunderstands my motives, and I rush to explain.
 Someone hurts me, and I want to hurt back.